I help you write Resumes and Cover Letters for the Entertainment Industry. Welcome to 2022!

 - Show you things to avoid

-- Make sure your professional website is all it can be.
+- Make sure your professional website and LinkedIn profile is all it can be

 - Based on my recent work with clients and the articles in my blog, you will find all my suggestions to improve your resume and find work in Film and Television Production.
 Upcoming titles will address your cover letter, portfolio, working in theater, and how to analyze a job listing to optimize your customization.